kubeflow/community/wg-manifests/charter.md

 Kubeflow's [governance model](https://github.com/kubeflow/community/blob/master/wgs/wg-governance.md)
 includes a plethora of different leadership roles.
-This section aims to provide a clear description of what these roles mean for this repo, as well as set expectations from people with these roles and requirements for people to be promoted in a role.
+This section aims to provide a clear description of what these roles mean for this repository, as well as set expectations from people with these roles and requirements for people to be promoted in a role.

 A Working Group lead is considered someone that has either the role of **Subproject Owner**, **Tech Lead** or **Chair**.
-These roles were defined by trying to provide different responsibility levels for repo owners.
-For the Manifests WG we'd like to start by treating *approvers* in the root [OWNERS](https://github.com/kubeflow/manifests/blob/master/OWNERS), as Subproject Owners, Tech Leads and Chairs.
+These roles were defined by trying to provide different responsibility levels for repository owners.
+For the Manifests WG we would like to start by treating *approvers* in the root [OWNERS](https://github.com/kubeflow/manifests/blob/master/OWNERS), as Subproject Owners, Tech Leads and Chairs.
 This is done to ensure we have a simple enough model to start that people can understand and get used to.
 So for the Manifests WG we only have Manifests WG Leads, which are the root approvers.